google/highwayhash/README.md

 SipTreeHash slices inputs into 8-byte packets and computes their SipHash in parallel, which is faster when processing at least 96 bytes.

+HighwayHash is a new way of mixing inputs which may inspire new cryptographically strong hashes.
+Large inputs are processed at a rate of 0.3 cycles per byte, and latency remains low even for small inputs.
-HighwayHash is a new way of mixing inputs which we believe is cryptographically strong.
-It outperforms SipHash for all input sizes, with about 7 times higher throughput at 1 KiB.
+HighwayHash is faster than SipHash for all input sizes, with about 7 times higher throughput at 1 KiB.

 ## Applications